Pascal-So/peg-solitaire/report/section_intermediate.typ

 If $"solve"(inv(P), E)$ does not find a sequence, then we know that $P$ is not reachable from the start.
 If it does find a sequence, then we only have to reverse that sequence to get the path from the start to $P$.
-For our implementation this means that we can reuse the same bloom filter for both segments, thus achieving our goal of keeping the download size low and allowing $P$ to be chosen at runtime, after all precomputations have finished.
+For our implementation this means that we can reuse the same bloom filter for both segments, thus achieving our goal of keeping the download size low and allowing $P$ to be chosen at runtime, after all precompute steps have been completed.